Most brokerages have too many tools and not enough technology.

 The Integration Test

-The Three Mistakes That Burn the Most Money
+Three Mistakes That Burn the Most Money

 Build a System, Not a Collection

-Three to five tightly integrated platforms that agents actually use will outperform ten loosely connected tools that nobody trusts.
+Three to five tightly integrated platforms that agents actually use will outperform ten loosely connected tools nobody trusts.
 Every time.

 Sources: NAR 2025 Technology Survey | T3 Sixty 2025 Tech 200 | Delta Media/WAV Group 2026 AI Survey | Follow Up Boss Pricing | SkySlope | Dotloop | BoldTrail | Loft47 | 2026 Swanepoel Trends Report